Busulfan APOTEX Injection

 Before you are given it

-Some medicines may interact with busulfan.
+Some medicines and busulfan may interfere with each other.
 These include:

-- itraconazole (used for certain types of infections)
+- itraconazole/metronidazole (used for certain types of infections)

 - ketobemidone (used to treat pain)